sourcey/sourcey.com/source/2015-06-18-beautiful-android-login-and-signup-screens-with-material-design.md

     </application>

 </manifest>
 ~~~

-I hope you've found this article useful, and through it you can save some precious development hours.
-As usual, the full source code is up on Github:
+I hope you've found this article useful, so drop me a shout if it's saved you some precious development hours.

 <center>
 <p><a class="action-button button radius" target="_blank" href="https://github.com/sourcey/materiallogindemo" title="Get the Code on Github">Get the Code on Github</a></p>